TeamNCMC/histoquant/docs/guide-pipeline.md

 ## Directory structure
 Following a specific directory structure ensures subsequent scripts and functions can find required files.
 The good news is that this structure will mostly be created automatically using the segmentation scripts (from QuPath and Python), as long as you stay consistent filling the parameters of each script.
-The structure expected by the groovy all-in-one script and `histoquant` batch-process function is the following :
+The structure expected by the groovy all-in-one script and `cuisto` batch-process function is the following :

 ```
 some_directory/